Them (band): Success in North America and departure of Morrison

 The group was marketed in the United States as part of the British Invasion.
 After the success of "Here Comes the Night", the band scored a chart hit again later in 1965 with "Mystic Eyes", which reached No.33.
 Them Again, released in April 1966 in the US, also charted and the band began a US tour in May 1966.
-From 30 May to 18 June, Them had a residency at the famous Whisky a Go Go in Los Angeles.
-For the final week The Doors opened for Them and on the last night the two bands and Morrisons jammed a twenty-minute version of "Gloria" and a twenty-five-minute version of "In the Midnight Hour".
+From 30 May to 18 June, Them had a residency at the Whisky a Go Go in Los Angeles.
+For the final week The Doors opened for Them and on the last night the two bands jammed a twenty-minute version of "Gloria" and a twenty-five-minute version of "In the Midnight Hour".
 Next Them headlined at The Fillmore in San Francisco and then to Hawaii, where disputes erupted among band members and management over money.
 The band broke apart, Morrison and Henderson returning to Belfast while Ray Elliott and David Harvey decided to stay in America.

 Van Morrison has placed the break-up of Them in context: "There was no motive behind anything you did [back then].
 You just did it because you wanted to do it and you enjoyed doing it.
 That's the way the thing started, but it got twisted somewhere along the way and everybody involved in it got twisted as well, including me.
 You can't take something like that, put it in a box and place a neat little name on it, then try to sell it.
 That's what they tried to do.
 That's what killed Them."

 Van Morrison went on to great success and fame as a solo artist, but Them's combination of garage rock and blues proved a major influence on the next generations of rock musicians, and the group's best-known singles have become staples of rock and roll.

 Influential Proto Punk Detroit outfit MC5 released a cover of Them's "I Can Only Give You Everything", backed with their own "One of the Guys", on the AMG label in 1967.